Girls That Create

 See For Yourself Cards: Create your own museum experience using these fun, interactive art cards.
 See for Yourself cards correspond to selected works from NMWA’s collection and special exhibitions.
 Use them to engage with artworks and discover fascinating facts.

-Art, Books, and Creativity (ABC) Curriculum: The ABC curriculum consists of 14 lessons, which combine visual arts and writing activities.
+Art, Books, and Creativity (ABC) Curriculum: The ABC curriculum consists of 14 lessons that combine visual arts and writing activities.
 ABC introduces students to artworks by women, as well as basic art vocabulary and concepts.
 It leads students through the process of creating artists’ books in a range of book formats.
-Designed for 4th- and 5th-graders, the curriculum can be differentiated for other grade levels.
+Designed for 4th- and 5th-graders, educators can differentiate the curriculum for other grade levels.

 online museum programs